microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

 ### Building the project

-Build the project by running `dotnet build` from the project root folder, or specify the path manually as `dotnet build path/to/Hello.csproj`.
+Build the project by running `dotnet build` from the project root folder (`cd Hello`), or specify the path manually as `dotnet build path/to/Hello.csproj`.
 In addition to building the (simulator) executable, the compiler will also create a `qir` folder with an LLVM representation of the program (`Hello.ll`).

 For small projects, such as the default hello world program, a lot of the generated QIR code may not actually be required to run the program.